Table of Contents

 FAQ

-• Why do fixed and variable costs matter for SaaS unit economics and LTV?
+How do fixed and variable costs affect SaaS unit economics and LTV?

-• What are the most effective ways to reduce variable expenses without hurting SaaS growth?
+What are the most effective ways to reduce variable costs without slowing SaaS growth?

-• How can a SaaS founder use the fixed versus variable expense breakdown to improve cash flow management?
+How can a SaaS founder use the fixed versus variable cost structure to improve financial forecasting?